Not all paints are the same. There are some paints that have been designed for a specific use such as elastomeric paint.

 It is also chemical and mildew-resistant, so it will resist products that might otherwise damage standard paints.

-Homeowners who are considering elastomeric coating for their roof, walls or floors should know that there are various different types of elastomeric coatings available.
-These include:
+Homeowners who are considering elastomeric coating for their roofs, walls, or floors should know that there are various different types of elastomeric coatings available.

 This type of water-resistant coating can easily withstand strong water force, hence it’s an ideal solution for flat and low-sloping roofs.